mihasya/mihasya.github.com/_drafts/a-failure-months-in-the-making.md

-We had provisioned our AWS infrastructure using [Chef Metal](https://github.com/opscode/chef-provisioning) so replacing the node should have been as simple as terminating it and then "converging" the infrastructure.
+We had provisioned our AWS infrastructure using [Chef Metal](https://github.com/opscode/chef-provisioning) so replacing the node should have been as simple as terminating it and then "converging" the infrastructure - a single, global command that does not take any parameters other than the declaration of what your infrastructure should look like (number of nodes in each cluster, etc).
 Chef, in theory, would detect that the "stack" cluster was missing a node and provision a new one to replace it.

 So that is what I did.
 Replacing a node in our infrastructure is a routine operation that we had practiced several times without incident.